Preservation Evoker Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 One of the largest differences between a strong healer and a weaker one is how cooldowns are used and managed.
 Preservation Evoker has many options available through both the spec tree and class tree.

 Dream Flight is a powerful cooldown located in the spec tree.
-With only a two-minute cooldown, you will want to be making use of this ability frequently and you will want to hit as many allies as possible with it.
+With only a two-minute cooldown, you will want to make use of this ability frequently and you will want to hit as many allies as possible with it.
 You should aim to use this as soon as damage comes out and, ideally, when the HoT effect will have good value.

 Stasis is a very strong ability, allowing you to essentially store three heals for later use.
 Only on a 1:30 cooldown, this ability should be used often, especially when you consider that once you collect 3 heals, they will stay with you for the next 30 seconds.
 You should prioritize powerful heals in your stasis such as